SA80: A3 upgrade programme

-The SA80A3 was first unveiled in prototype form in September 2016 with working models on display in September 2017 at the Defence and Security Equipment International event and official adoption taking place in 2018.
+The L85A3 was first unveiled in prototype form in September 2016 with working models on display in September 2017 at the Defence and Security Equipment International event and official adoption taking place in 2018.
 The changes from the SA80A2 design include a modification to the upper receiver and a full-length rail system for optional add-ons such as a vertical foregrip, laser pointer and torch.
 It also includes a weight saving of 100 g and a new Flat Dark Earth coating offering improved durability and better camouflage across various environments.
 The Mid Life Improvement (MLI) project received an initial investment of £5.4 million to have 5,000 weapons upgraded initially, with plans for more weapons to be upgraded in the future.
 The MLI project should see the weapon in service with the British military beyond 2025.
 Only the L85 rifle was announced as being upgraded; the L86 LSW would be withdrawn from use.
+The A3 received further upgrades in late 2020 following feedback from soldiers.
+These upgrades mainly included improvements to the ergonomics of the handguard and a switch from Heckler & Koch's HKey accessory attachment system to Magpul's M-LOK.

+An initiative to find a replacement for the SA80 family, known as Project Grayburn, was in the concept phase in 2025, and is expected to enter the assessment phase in 2026.

 Design details

 Operating mechanism

-With the exception of the L98A2, the SA80 system is a selective fire gas-operated design that uses ignited powder gases bled through a port in the barrel to provide the weapon's automation.
+The SA80 system is a selective fire gas-operated design that uses ignited powder gases bled through a port in the barrel to provide the weapon's automation.
 The rifle uses a short-stroke gas piston system located above the barrel, which is fed gas through a three-position adjustable gas regulator.
 The first gas setting is used for normal operation, the second ("Excess") is for use in difficult environmental conditions, while the third setting ("Off") prevents any gas from reaching the piston and is used to launch rifle grenades.
 The weapon uses a rotating cylindrical bolt that contains seven radially mounted locking splines, an extractor and casing ejector.
 The bolt's rotation is controlled by a cam stud that slides inside a helical camming guide machined into the bolt carrier.